Discover Soft Tissue and Spine

 Why Adhesion Is Often Missed

-Adhesion is often missed because it requires a detailed history, movement testing, hands-on assessment, and retesting after treatment.
 The goal is not just to find tight tissue.
-The goal is to determine whether a specific restriction is clinically relevant to your symptoms.
+The goal is to determine whether a specific restriction is actually relevant to your symptoms.

 How We Evaluate Adhesion